BlakeGardiner/BIOL3070-Gardiner/Warm-up-mosquitoes-Gardiner.md

 host_species_colors <- species_colors
 ```

-## Fill in second analysis/plot

-Fill in here… Explain that you tested whether the presence or number of
+## Second Analysis

+In the second analysis, a test was ran to see whether or not the number
-house finch blood meals predicts whether a site had WNV-positive pools
+of house finch blood meals could predict whether a site had West Nile
+virus (WNV).

+The first statistical test used a logistic regression, which looked at
+whether sites with more house finch feedings were more likely to have
+WNV-positive mosquito pools.
+The slope for house finch blood meals was
+0.347, and the p-value was 0.0287, meaning the relationship had a
+positive slope and was statistically significant.
+This shows that as the
+number of house finch blood meals increases, the odds of finding WNV at
+that site also go up.

+The second test looked at whether the rate of WNV positivity (the
+proportion of positive mosquito pools) increased with the number of
+house finch blood meals.
+In this case, the slope was 0.0275, and the
+p-value was 4.54 × 10⁻⁵, which is even more significant than the first
+test.
+This means that sites where mosquitoes fed on house finches more
-(binary) or a higher WNV positivity rate (numeric).
-Mention that this
+often also had a higher WNV positivity rate.

-statistical test lets you formally evaluate the relationship suggested
-by the barplots.
+Overall, both tests showed a strong, positive relationship between
+mosquito feeding on house finches and WNV activity across sites,
+supporting the hypothesis that house finches play a major role in
+amplifying the virus.
+The low p-values indicate that these patterns can
+not be credited to chance nor coincidence.

 ``` r
 # put code for plotting here